Istanbul Turkey

 Istanbul: Planning a Visit That Goes Beyond Sultanahmet

 Istanbul’s historic peninsula concentrates more significant Byzantine and Ottoman monuments per square kilometre than anywhere else on earth.
-The Hagia Sophia, Topkapi Palace, Blue Mosque, and Grand Bazaar all sit within walking distance of each other in Sultanahmet, and a visitor who spends their entire time in this area will have seen extraordinary things.
-They will also have missed most of what makes Istanbul interesting.
+The Hagia Sophia, Topkapi Palace, Blue Mosque, and Grand Bazaar all sit within walking distance of each other.
+A visitor who spends their entire time in Sultanahmet will have seen extraordinary things and missed most of what makes Istanbul interesting.

 Sultanahmet Essentials